bombs-kim/pythonp/README.md

 #### `l`
 Each line of the `sys.stdin` when `-e` option is on.
 See the explanation on `-e` option below.
-Note that currently globals are shared among all lines and there could be side effects.
+Note that in the current `pythonp` implementation globals are shared among all lines and there could be side effects.
 This is a inteded behavior but can change in the future.